Xilinx/Alveo-Cards/master/debugging/_sources/docs/terminology.md.txt

 This can help check for a bad connection between the contacts on the bottom of an Alveo card and the motherboard.

-Before reseating an Alveo card it is necessary to [Shutdown and unplug/pull power](#shutdown-and-unplugpull-power) to the machine.
+Before reseating an Alveo card it is necessary to [Shutdown and unplug/Pull power](#shutdown-and-unplug-pull-power) to the machine.

 - - -
 ### PCIe